spesmilo/electrum-server/HOWTO.md

 Python libraries.
 You will need access to the SQL server to create users and databases.

+**Hardware.** It's recommended to run a pruning server with leveldb.
+It is a light setup with diskspace requirements permanently under 1 GB and less taxing on I/O and CPU once it's up and running.
-**Hardware.** Running a Bitcoin node and Electrum server is resource-intensive.
-At the time of this writing, the Bitcoin blockchain is 3.5 GB large.
-The corresponding SQL database is about 4 time larger, so you should have a minimum of 14 GB free space.
-You should expect the total size to grow with time.
+Full (archival) servers on the other hand use SQL.
+At the time of this writing, the Bitcoin blockchain is 5.5 GB large.
+The corresponding SQL database is about 4 time larger, so you should have a minimum of 22 GB free space just for SQL, growing continuously.
 CPU speed is also important, mostly for the initial block chain import, but also if you plan to run a public Electrum server, which could serve tens of concurrent requests.
-See step 6 below for some initial import benchmarks.
+See step 6 below for some initial import benchmarks on SQL.

 Instructions
 ------------